Data-driven Construction of Finite Abstractions for Interconnected Systems: A Compositional Approach: Data-Driven Construction of Finite Abstractions

-The proof is similar to that of \cite[Theorem VIII.4]{reissig2016feedback} and is omitted here.
+The proof follows a structure similar to that of \cite[Theorem VIII.4]{reissig2016feedback}.
+For the sake of completeness, the full proof is provided in Appendix \ref{apdx3}.

 Remark that a version of the growth bound satisfying \eqref{kap_c_eqn} is introduced in \cite{reissig2016feedback} for model-based and continuous-time settings.
 However, considering scenarios where the subsystem dynamics is unknown and to reduce the dependency on the subsystem dynamics, we adopt a parametrized function \cite{kazemi2022data,ajeleye2023data} presented in \eqref{k_c_para}, as a candidate growth bound.

 For any $\bar r\in\mathbb{R}^{\mathrm{dim}(\mathcal{X})}_{\ge0}$, $\hat x\in\hat{\mathcal{X}}$, $\hat u\in\hat U$ and $\hat w\in\hat{\mathcal{U}}$, we present the parametrized candidate growth bound as follows: